-CBIO 502, The Cellular Basis of Human Biology.
+CBIO 502a/b, Molecules to Systems.
 James Jamieson, Thomas Lentz, Fred Gorelick, and staff.

 This full-year course is designed to provide medical students with a current and comprehensive review of biologic structure and function at the cellular, tissue, and organ system levels.
 Areas covered include replication and transcription of the genome; regulation of the cell cycle and mitosis; protein biosynthesis and membrane targeting; cell motility and the cytoskeleton; signal transduction; nerve and muscle function; and endocrine and reproductive cell biology.
 Clinical correlation sessions, which illustrate the contributions of cell biology to specific medical problems, are interspersed in the lecture schedule.
 Histophysiology laboratories provide practical experience with the light microscope for exploring cell and tissue structure.
+This course is offered only to M.D. and M.D./Ph.D. students.

-CBIO 503, Histology Laboratory.
+CBIO 503a/b, Histology Laboratory.
 Thomas Lentz and staff.